What’s changing and when

 Your data and saved reports are safe

-All 150+ standard reports will open in Modern view automatically.
-Custom reports created in Classic view will move to Modern view in phases.
-Your data, filters, favorite reports, report schedules, and customizations will carry over.
-You will not need to do anything manually.
-You will know a report has transitioned when it automatically opens in Modern view.
+Your data, filters, favorite reports, report schedules, and customizations will carry over automatically.
+You will not need to recreate anything manually.
+You will know a report has transitioned when it opens in Modern view by default.

-What to expect before May 22
+What to expect before June 15

-What Modern reports offer
+What Modern Reports offer

 Everything you rely on in Classic is still there, including reporting periods, filters, accounting methods, display options, comparisons, and toggles for active and zero-value rows.
 Modern view adds new capabilities on top of that foundation: